colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-Now store the board copy in a variable called `nextBoard`.
+Now store the board copy in a variable called `nextBoard`:

 ```js
 performMove(columnIndex) {